 Throughout all this time, and today, this educational and cultural project has counted on an outstanding team of people —professors, students, sponsors, staff— committed to bringing the Reina Sofía School of Music closer to its objectives every day.

-I invite everyone to come to the School and check it.
+I invite everyone to come and discover it for themselves.